majestyz3/TS-Agility/docs/class1/lab2/module2.rst

 In this exercise, we will connect to the Windows Jumphost.

 #.
-Under the 'Systems' tab, locate the 'Jumphost' block.
+Under the 'Systems' collumn, locate the 'Jumphost' block.

     .. image:: ./systems.jpg